Saraglal/dashApp/README.md

 # Spotify Analysis Dashboard

 This project consists of a dashboard that visualizes Spotify data using Plotly and Dash.
-It provides insights into the growth of songs over the years, the top 10 tracks based on their streaming numbers and song recommendations based on similarity.
+It provides insights into the growth of songs over the years, the top 10 tracks based on their streaming numbers and song recommendations based on similarity, deployed on Render.

 ## Features